Cooking the perfect roast chicken for Christmas

 6. Don’t over cook your chicken!
 Different sources will tell you a variety of different things, but we agree with chef Diana Henry that it comes down to your oven and the quality of the bird.
 A proper free range chicken takes less time to cook compared to a factory farmed one.
 Chicken is cooked when the juices run clear after skewering into the leg, if they are pink it is undercooked and you should cook it for a further ten minutes and then try again.
 We have found that 15 minutes per 450g of weight, plus an extra 20 minutes, in a preheated oven at 180°c/350°F (gas mark 4) is the best way to roast a Sutton Hoo Chicken.

-OUR Recipe for A Classic Roast Chicken
+Our Recipe for a Classic Roast Chicken

 I always roast my chicken with either a whole lemon or onion in its cavity to add flavour.
 Nothing beats a whole Sutton Hoo chicken, generously slathered in butter or olive oil, served with vegetables, roast potatoes and all your favourite Christmas trimmings!